kitarlie/kitarlie/README.md

 #Charlie is my name, and space physics is my game 😎

-currently: "Fourth-year Physics student at Lancaster University"
+currently: "I'm a fourth-year Physics student at Lancaster University"
 experience: "I've been coding since 2018, focusing mainly on mathematical modelling, simulations, and data visualisation"
 languages: "I mainly use Python, but I've done some work in C++ and MATLAB"
 contact: "charliepf.04@gmail.com"